yurithefury/ForestMetrics/README.md

 Navigate to the 'data/' folder and run

+    cd ForestMetrics/data/
-    ../bin/gui_delineation subset1.pcd
+    ../bin/gui_delineation subset8.pcd

-The program will load given file and proceed by building a graph of the input point cloud.
-It will then display the graph (as a voxelized point cloud) so that the user may select seed points.
-After the points are selected it will perform random walker segmentation and visualize the results.
+The program will load given file and present a pipeline for individual tree segmentation.
+To zoom in press `r`.

 Visualizer interface
 --------------------